 Surveys – Lark Sparrow and Eastern Towhee

 We conducted concurrent point count surveys for both the lark sparrow and eastern towhee from a single survey point within each plot.
 Each plot’s survey point was placed in oak savanna or the habitat most resembling oak savanna based on our interpretation of aerial photography in ArcGIS.
 If no suitable habitat was available, the point was placed in the center of the plot.
 All survey points were at least 100 m away from the plot edges.
 We surveyed each plot twice during the breeding season (May 20 – June 30) in two consecutive years of the study (2015-2016).
 Each survey was a 9-minute point count conducted between 30 minutes before sunrise and 10:00 h when wind was below 16 kph and precipitation not more than a light drizzle.
 Point counts were divided into 3 consecutive 3-minute intervals, which resulted in a total of 12 detection opportunities per plot over the entire study period.
 During each survey interval we recorded the number of individuals of each target species that were detected by sight or sound.
 Individuals that were detected during multiple intervals were counted during each interval in which they were detected.
-We assumed population closure during and between surveys within the same year, but not between multiple years of the study.
+We assumed population closure during and between surveys conducted within the same year, but not between years.

 Surveys – Leonard’s Skipper and Northern Barrens Tiger Beetle

 We conducted plot-level wandering transects for both Leonard’s skippers and northern barrens tiger beetles.
 Surveyors traversed as much appropriate habitat as possible while searching for target species for a set amount of time.
-Searches were divided into 3 equal time intervals, and were considered to be concurrent for all non-avian target species unless the search was conducted outside of the appropriate timeframe for any species in which case it was omitted as a target of that search.
+Searches were divided into 3 equal time intervals, and were considered to be concurrent for all non-avian target species unless the search was conducted outside of the appropriate timeframe for any species, in which case it was omitted as a target of that search.
 Searches specifically targeting our invertebrate species were conducted as follows.

 Surveys – Leonard’s skippers